 Circulars may contain concise descriptions of any instrument or data quality issues that may affect the significance estimates or the GW parameter inferences.
-Unresolved data quality issues could mean that localization estimates may shift after they have been mitigated, but does not mean that they will.
+Unresolved data quality issues could mean that sky localization estimates may shift after they have been mitigated, but does not mean that they will.
 This is to be considered as advisory information.

-Localization Ellipse
+Sky Localization Ellipse

-Generally, GW localizations are irregularly shaped.
-However, for particularly accurately localized events, the localization region can be well described by an ellipse.
-For well-localized events, the GCN Circulars will include a 90% containment ellipse in the format of a DS9 region string (right ascension, declination, semi-major axis, semi-minor axis, position angle of the semi-minor axis), for instance:
+Generally, GW sky localizations are irregularly shaped.
+However, for particularly accurately localized events, the sky localization region can be well described by an ellipse.
+When the area of the 90% ellipse is less than 1.35 times the area of the smallest possible 90% credible region, the GCN Circular will provide a 90% containment ellipse.
+For details of the ellipse fitting algorithm, see ligo.skymap.postprocess.ellipse.

+The ellipse is described in the format of a DS9 region string.
+Many tools can read DS9 region strings, including DS9, Aladin, astropy-regions, and pyregion.
+The region string contains the right ascension, declination, semi-major axis, semi-minor axis, position angle of the semi-minor axis).
+Here is an example: